 Kolkata's old world charm

-In my childhood, I knew the city by the name ‘Kalikata’ in Odiya and ‘Calcutta’ in English, as the Britishers had renamed it.
+In my childhood, I knew the city by the name ‘Kalikata’ in Odiya and ‘Calcutta’ in English, as the Britishers had named it.
 It was only very recently, it got its current name- ‘Kolkata’.
 I think the name was changed to restore its original Bengali pronunciation.
 If you are a Bengali, please let me know the real reason for the change.

 Kolkata, the culture capital of India